rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 An order object is expressed as a JSON object having the following fields:

 - orderTitle: a string description of the order
-- merchant: a link to the “merchants” dictionary resource corresponding to the merchant where this order was placed
+- merchant: a link to the "merchants" dictionary resource corresponding to the merchant where this order was placed
 - updateTime: the time at which the order was last updated, in milliseconds since the UNIX epoch.
 - shipmentEmails: a JSON-formatted array of URL’s to different emails
-- shipments: array of links to “shipments” resources for any shipments associated with this order.
+- shipments: array of links to "shipments" resources for any shipments associated with this order.
-- purchaseType: a link to the “purchasetypes” dictionary resource that identifies the type of this purchase.
+- purchaseType: a link to the "purchasetypes" dictionary resource that identifies the type of this purchase.
 - orderNumber: the merchant’s order number, if available
-- items: array of links to “items” resources for the items in this order.
+- items: array of links to "items" resources for the items in this order.
 - orderTotal: the total value of the order, expressed as an integer (e.g. 395 means $3.95).
 - shippingCost: the cost of shipping the order, expressed as an integer.
 - orderTax: the total tax applied to the order, expressed as an integer.
-- orderEmails: an array of links to the “emails” resource for the order’s associated email.
+- orderEmails: an array of links to the "emails" resource for the order’s associated email.
 - href: a link to the instance resource for this order.
-- mailbox: a link to the “mailboxes” resource corresponding to the mailbox where this order was found (which in turn corresponds to a user)
+- mailbox: a link to the "mailboxes" resource corresponding to the mailbox where this order was found (which in turn corresponds to a user)
 - orderDate: the date the order was placed.
 - The response looks like the following: